 It was held at the Laurel Lodge in Duncansville, PA. near Altoona.
 The festival included workshops for all levels of ukulele players, jams, open mics and two concerts.

-The workshops were taught by all six of the performers as well as a couple of clinicians.
+The workshops were taught by all the performers as well as a couple of clinicians.
 I attended many workshops and learned something new in each one.
 They were all well attended by an enthusiastic group of people who love playing the ukulele and want to grow as musicians.

 As I did last year, I took advantage of the dining package which allowed me to stay at the lodge all day on Saturday.
 Breakfast, lunch and dinner were provided and I got to hang out with fellow uke players the entire day without having to leave to find a place to eat.

-For the second year in a row the Soiree was a two-day event.
+For the third year in a row the Soiree was a two-day event.
 I know putting on something like this is a lot of work for many people not the least of which is Mike Holzer.
 He is the Allegheny Ukes Co-Director and Chief Uke Evangelist.
 He has a great team of people who help put this together and run it for the weekend.
 Add in the performers and instructors and it is as close to uke heaven as you will get.